Córdoba

 Birding in Cordoba

-Cordoba has an excellent road infrastructure that allow you to go very quickly to the better places for birds.
+Cordoba has an excellent road infrastructure that allow you to travel quickly to the best places for birds.
 A super site to start a birding itinerary is Villa Carlos Paz with 300 hotels of all categories 30 minutes from International Airport.

 Top Sites